LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/CmsKnowledgeBases/cms-kbs-with-liveperson-ai.md

     * **Add Post Body**: Enter the payload to send if applicable.
     * Click **Map Content Metadata**, and map the returned articles' metadata data model (schema) to the LivePerson Knowledge Base data model.
 For help with this, see [here](knowledge-base-cms-knowledge-bases-mapping-content-metadata.html).
 6. Click **Next**.
 7. Define the request for the on-demand retrieval of a single article.
-Somewhere in the request (request parameters, post body, etc.), you must pass the unique identifier of the article to retrieve.
-An {externalArticleId} placeholder is provided for this purpose.
+Use the {externalArticleId} placeholder that's provided to pass the unique identifier of the article to retrieve.

     The request should return a single article that must contain a title, a unique identifier, and at least one of these content attributes: summary, detail, contentURL, imageURL, videoURL, or audioURL.
     * **Method**: Select the type of HTTP request method.